 2: ASUS ZenBook 14

-The Asus ZenBook 14 is a lightweight and portable laptop with a 14-inch screen and full HD wide-view.
-With a powerful Intel Core i7-10510U processor of 10th generation and 16GB of RAM, the laptop vouches for its performance.
+The Asus ZenBook 15 is a lightweight and portable laptop with a 15-inch screen and full HD wide-view.
+With a powerful Intel Core i7 processor of 10th generation, GeForce GTX 1650 Ti, and 16GB of RAM, the laptop vouches for its performance.

 Design & Display

-The laptop has an impressive 92% screen-to-body ratio, which is rare in medium-budgeted best laptops.
+The laptop has an impressive 92% screen-to-body ratio, which we clearly highlighted in ASUS vs MSI comparison, and is rare in medium-budgeted best laptops.
 We appreciate Asus for coming up with an ingenious all-screen design.
 And the bezel-less display offers 100% sRGB and Whisky Lake-U.

 The overall chassis is visually striking to your eyes when compared to other Ultrabooks in the market.
 The lid is rigid and thick, which makes it more sturdy than its competitors.
 We also love its palm rest and the well-centered keyboard.